chiemeliecoder/Computersystems-monorepo/PracticumI/readme.md

 ```

 So to work with the swapfile you use this instructions below
 Tp check if the swap file exists: You can use the command `ls -lh /swapfile` to check if the swap file exists.
-If it does not exist, you can create it using the command sudo fallocate -l 1G /swapfile.
+If it does not exist, you can create it using the command `sudo fallocate -l 1G /swapfile`.

-Set the correct permissions for the swap file: You can use the command sudo chmod 600 /swapfile to set the correct permissions for the swap file.
+Set the correct permissions for the swap file: You can use the command `sudo chmod 600 /swapfile` to set the correct permissions for the swap file.

-Activate the swap file: You can use the command sudo mkswap /swapfile to activate the swap file. an error would occur
+Activate the swap file: You can use the command `sudo mkswap /swapfile` to activate the swap file. an error would occur

 This error message indicates that the /swapfile is already being used as a swap space.
-You can check if it's currently in use by running the command sudo swapon -s.
+You can check if it's currently in use by running the command `sudo swapon -s`.

-If it's being used, you'll need to turn off the swap space first by running sudo swapoff /swapfile.
-Then, you can run the sudo mkswap /swapfile command again to create the swap space.
-Once the swap space is created, you can turn it back on by running sudo swapon /swapfile.
+If it's being used, you'll need to turn off the swap space first by running `sudo swapoff /swapfile`.

+Then, you can run the `sudo mkswap /swapfile` command again to create the swap space.
+Once the swap space is created, you can turn it back on by running `sudo swapon /swapfile`.